|Distance||87 miles (140 km)|

 Where do coaches from Belfast to Dublin arrive at?
 There are a number of choices when it comes to the end of your journey - buses from Belfast to Dublin terminate at various locations in the city centre, including O’Connell Street and Dublin Busaras and Dublin airport.

 Busaras Bus Station is situated on Store Street in Dublin city centre.
 It is well-served by regional and intercity buses.
 The red line of the Luas (light rail system) also has a stop at Busaras bus station, and Connolly train station is adjacent to the bus station.

 Travel between Belfast, United Kingdom and Dublin, Ireland by coach is: Partially open.

 International entry status: Entry is partially open for citizens and permanent residents of United Kingdom

 Conditions of entry:

-The information above was last checked on 28/07/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your coach between Belfast and Dublin before travelling.
+The information above was last checked on 23/10/2021.
+Remember to review the latest COVID-19 travel safety regulations for your coach to Dublin from Belfast as this information can change.

 Return travel from Ireland to United Kingdom is: Fully open.